 Councilman Cameron W. Andrews was born in Houston County in 1969 and is a lifelong Houston County resident.
 He is a graduate of Northside High School in Warner Robins and holds a Bachelor’s Degree in Education from Georgia Southern University and a Master’s Degree in Educational Leadership from Columbus State University.
 He has resided in Centerville since 1997 and currently serves as the Assistant Principal of Warner Robins Middle School.
-As a 25-year educator, 22 of those as an employee of the Houston County Board of Education, Councilman Andrews believes this has served him well during his 16 years as a Centerville City Councilman.
+As a 26-year educator, 23 of those as an employee of the Houston County Board of Education, Councilman Andrews believes this has served him well during his 18 years as a Centerville City Councilman.

-Councilman Andrews is married to his wife Angie and they have two children, Madison, 20, a nursing student at Trevecca Nazarene University and Belmont University in Nashville, Tennessee, and Caleb, 16, a junior at Houston County High School.
-Councilman Andrews is an Ordained Minister of the Church of the Nazarene and serves in his local church as the Young Families Minister.
+Councilman Andrews is married to his wife Angie and they have two children, Madison, 21, a senior nursing student at Trevecca Nazarene University and Belmont University in Nashville, Tennessee, and Caleb, 18, a freshman at Toccoa Falls College.
+Councilman Andrews is an Ordained Minister of the Church of the Nazarene and serves in his local church as the Families Minister.

 Councilman Andrews is currently serving his fifth term on City Council.